Funsol-Projects/FunEncryptSDK/README.md

 ### Step 3

-Directly just initialize it and it will return you the encrypted token.
+Directly just initialize it and it will return you the headers map.
+Pass that headers map into your API call.

-    GetEncryptedToken.getToken {
+    GetEncryptedHeaders.getHeaders(context, remoteKey) {

-        //this callback will return the encrypted token
+        //this callback will return all the required headers along with the encrypted token inside a HeadersMap

     }

+### Step 4

+Example API Call function.
+This is how you will make parameter for the HeadersMap inside your API call function and then pass the HeadersMap which you got in return from the above getHeaders method.

+    @GET("users")
+    fun getUsers(@HeaderMap headers: Map<String, String?>?): Call<Response>

 ## License